SciTools/iris/docs/iris/src/developers_guide/gitwash/development_workflow.rst

    push`` (see `git push`_).

-Testing your changes
+Testing Your Changes
 ====================

 Once you are happy with your changes, work thorough the :ref:`pr_check` and make sure your branch passes all the relevant tests.

-Ask for your changes to be reviewed or merged
+Ask for Your Changes to be Reviewed or Merged
 =============================================

 When you are ready to ask for someone to review your code and consider a merge: